Kimitsuna-Goblin/GGD/README.md

 # GGD -  Gradational Gaussian Distribution

 Here is an R package of a reference class provides a Gradational Gaussian Distribution (GGD).
-It can approximates asymmetric frequency distributions or traces quantiles accuratelies with GGD models.
+It can approximates asymmetric frequency distributions or traces quantiles accurately with GGD models.

 [日本語](README.ja.md)